flutter/devtools/packages/devtools_extensions/example/README.md

 # Example DevTools Extension

 This is an end-to-end example of a DevTools extension, including
-- the extension Flutter web app that will be embedded in DevTools (`foo/packages/foo_devtools_extension`)
-- the parent package that provides the DevTools extension (`foo/packages/foo`)
+- the parent `package:foo` that provides the DevTools extension to end-user applications (`foo/packages/foo`)
-- the end-user application that depends on `package:foo` (`app_that_uses_foo`),
+- the end-user application (`app_that_uses_foo`) that depends on `package:foo`,
-which will trigger a load of the `pacakge:foo` DevTools extension when debugging this app with DevTools.
+which will trigger a load of the `package:foo` DevTools extension when debugging this app with DevTools
+- the `package:foo` DevTools extension (`foo/packages/foo_devtools_extension`),
+which is a Flutter web app that will be embedded in DevTools when debugging an app the uses `package:foo`

 This example will show you how to:
 1. Structure your package for optimal extension development and publishing